marcus-89/ARGVG/README.md

-Some supplementary code in R regarding the ARGVG Model
+Some supplementary code in R for the ARGVG Model
 ================